Test Well Water Annually for Safe Drinking Water

 Tips for Hanging Pictures Perfectly

 Figuring out where and how to hang a picture is an art in and of itself.
 There isn’t just one correct way to do it.
 A quick Google search will reveal any number of ‘how tos” along with video for hanging pictures.
-Whatever method is chosen, the object is to get our photos and artwork on the wall satisfactorily to make a visual impact and enjoy our pieces.
+Whatever method is chosen, the object is to get our photos, posters, and artwork on the wall satisfactorily to make a visual impact and enjoy our pieces.

 Decide on Placement

 Deciding on picture placement can be difficult.
-Making paper templates of the pictures or pieces to be hung helps with this process.
+Making paper templates of the pieces to be hung helps with this process.
 Any kind of paper or cardboard will work but something of color is nice if one is working with white walls.
 Trace around the frame, cut out, and name the cut out to identify the piece.
 It is also helpful to note on the template with arrows whether it is to be hung vertically or horizontally.
 Place the template(s) on the wall using blue painter’s or green FrogTape®.
 (Painter’s or FrogTape® will not damage or leave marks on the walls.)
 Placing the template(s) on the actual wall helps one visualize if the space works, space needed between groupings, best height, and overall placement.
 This also allows for lots of ‘playing’ or moving various pieces around without any wall damage.
 The template(s) can also be left in place for a day or two for help in deciding if the placement feels right.

 There are no hard and fast rules, but some aesthetic principles to consider in placement include: